Alexander, son of Herod: Conviction

-Herod lodged formal complaint of high treason against them with Augustus, who put the matter into Herod's own hands, with the advice to appoint a court of inquiry to consist of Roman officials and his own friends.
-Such a court of hirelings and favorites was naturally unanimous for conviction.
+Herod lodged a formal complaint of high treason against them with Augustus, who put the matter into Herod's own hands so that he would take charge of this case and have the last word.
 The attempts of Alexander's friends, by means of petition to King Herod, to avert the execution of the sentence, resulted in the death of Tero — an old and devoted servant of Herod who openly remonstrated with the king for the enormity of the proposed judicial crime — and of 300 others who were denounced as partisans of Alexander.
 The sentence was carried out without delay; about the year 7 BC, at Sebaste (Samaria) — where thirty years before Mariamne's wedding had been celebrated — her sons suffered death by the cord.